aayushsss1/aayushsss1/README.md

 - 🌍 Buffalo, New York
 - 🎓 MS Computer Science at UB
 - 💼 Currently on the lookout for Summer (2025) Internships in the United States!
-- 🌱 Actively learning the full end-to-end ML lifecycle, from training to deploying and serving.
+- 🌱 Learning how to get your ML models to production
 <!--

 ## Experience